 - Garden of Life (Plant Based) – 22g protein, 2g total carbs, 1g net carbs

-Having high protein low carb snacks ready and on hand are a vital part of making sure nobody gets hangry.
+Having high protein keto snacks ready and on hand are a vital part of making sure nobody gets hangry.
 With a little preparation and creativity, it’s easy to have options available whenever I need one.

 Think trail mix, veggies and dip, yogurt parfaits, crackers and spreads, low carb jerky, hardboiled eggs, chia pudding and canned fish.
 There are so many yummy and easy snacks in every possible flavor, no matter what you may be craving.